-At 22 year old, I wrote a blog post to myself entitled “Finding myself 20XX (23 year Old)”.
-I think I wrote it when I left my first job because of the first major setback in my life.
+At 22-year-old, I wrote a blog post to myself entitled “Finding myself 20XX (23 year old)”.
+I penned it when I left my first job because of the first major setback in my life.
 I was lost and confused.
 I needed to calm myself down and navigate my life.
 So, I turned to my blog to help myself and this was what I wrote:

 Fast forward 8 years, looking back at what I had penned down then, I am a little surprised by my ability to concoct these statements.
 I guess in times of despair, it really pushes one to think deeply.

 To find out how I managed to move on from my first setback, you can check out these 2 articles:

 In this article, I shared the 5 habits/insights that I had learned in my twenties which had improved the trajectories of my life.
 If I only have time for 1 habit on the list, I would definitely not give up on reading/learning.